bnhan2710/oauth2.0-jwt/README.md

-# Basic Authentication and authorization App
+# JWT Authentication and authorization App
+    JWT Authentication App is a full-stack web application that uses 'React' for the frontend and 'Node.js/Express' for the backend
 ## Installation

 ### Prerequisites